Jannomag/shortix/README.md

 ![Shortix](https://raw.githubusercontent.com/Jannomag/shortix/main/shortix_logo.svg)
-A script that creates human readable symlinks for Proton game prefixes (Steam Deck / SteamOS)
+A script that creates human readable symlinks for Proton game prefixes

 # Prerequireties
 You need to install Protontricks from Discover on your Steam Deck, that's it.